moonwake/moonwake.github.io/README.md

 # moonwake.github.io
 A responsive website using CSS and HTML.
-All HTML and CSS created by me (Adam Kimpton / Moonwake).
+All HTML and CSS created by me (Adam / Moonwake).
 This was a basic website created within a few days of self-taught HTML and CSS.